 Stevens' disappointment in the shortcomings of the 14th Amendment, however, paled in comparison to his outrage over the failure of Reconstruction at the end of the Civil War.
 He wanted the wealthy white political power structure of the South to be dismantled and redistributed and proposed that every black free man should receive 40 acres and a mule and that Confederates should not be allowed to vote immediately.
 Unfortunately, any chance of Stevens' vision becoming a reality was lost when Abraham Lincoln was assassinated, and Andrew Johnson, the Vice President, became President.
-Johnson's views about the nature of Reconstruction are reflected in this quote from his annual address to Congress in 1867:
+Johnson's views about the nature of Reconstruction caused Stevens to despise Johnson and he worked to impeach him.
+The final vote fell one vote short, but Johnson was permanently weakened and reduced to a figurehead for the rest of his term, being replaced by Ulysses Grant in 1868.